civilservicelgbt/theme/_templates/2000-01-01-manual-template.md

 ---
 title:  				"Manual template"
 excerpt:	  			"A brief description of the manual."

 categories: 			volunteers

 layout: 				manual
+slug:				/manual-template
 ---

 <!-- Include the following to generate a Table of Contents -->